- Practice Areas

 In these cases, there will be an investigation to determine who caused the crash.
 If a motorcyclist is injured in an accident caused by another driver, they should be able to recover compensation from the at-fault driver’s insurance carrier.
 If the crash is caused by the motorcyclist, then others involved will be able to recover compensation from the motorcyclist’s insurance.

 It is not uncommon to determine that more than one party caused a motorcycle crash in California.
 This state operates under a “pure comparative negligence” system.
 This means that individuals can recover compensation even if they are up to 99% at fault for the incident.
 In cases where there is shared fault, an individual can recover compensation even if they are partially responsible for a crash, but the amount they receive will be reduced based on their percentage of fault.

-If you or somebody you love has been injured in a motorcycle accident caused by the careless or negligent actions of another driver in California, you need to work with a skilled Orange County personal injury lawyer as soon as possible.
+If you or somebody you love has been injured in a motorcycle accident caused by the careless or negligent actions of another driver in California, you need to work with a skilled injury attorney in Orange County as soon as possible.
 An attorney can use their resources to handle every aspect of these claims.
 They will investigate the incident, gather the evidence needed to prove liability, and vigorously negotiate to recover maximum compensation for their client.